 - Country: Myanmar

 - Walailak University

-- Bachelor’s, Logistics Analytics and Supply Chain Management
+- Bachelor’s, Logistics Analytics & Supply Chain Management

 Goals & Dreams

 - Provide job opportunities, training, and life skills to young people